BjornL1/heritage-housing2/README.md

 * GrLivArea, TotalBsmtSF, and 2ndFlrSF are also important, though less influential than OverallQual.
 * The PDP and feature importance plots provide consistent insights, showing a clear, positive relationship between OverallQual and SalePrice.
 * The permutation importance method further validates the model's balanced reliance on multiple features, ensuring robustness and interpretability.
-* These findings suggest that OverallQual is a crucial predictor of house prices in your dataset, but the model also benefits from incorporating other significant features.
+* These findings suggest that OverallQual is a crucial predictor of house prices in the dataset, but the model also benefits from incorporating other significant features.
 This balanced importance distribution helps in building a robust and generalizable model.